-6 Back in verse 2 above Paul mentions 'traditions', and traditions are not the same as commandments.
+1 Back in verse 2 above Paul mentions 'traditions', and traditions are not the same as commandments.
 To disobey God's commands is sin, but what of disobeying a tradition?
 The impression I gain is that disobeying a tradition is not sin, although it does have consequences.

-7 I take it that Paul is using a bit of irony here, but maybe not-to have levels of society in a congregation there must be criteria to define such levels.
+2 I take it that Paul is using a bit of irony here, but maybe not-to have levels of society in a congregation there must be criteria to define such levels.
+But does God want levels of society in a congregation?

-8 Compare verses 33-34 below.
+3 Compare verses 33-34 below.

-9 The eclectic Greek text currently in vogue omits 'take, eat' (following 8.3% of the Greek manuscripts) and 'broken' (following some 2% of the manuscripts); and so NIV, NASB, LB, TEV, etc. do the same.
+4 The eclectic Greek text currently in vogue omits 'take, eat' (following 8.3% of the Greek manuscripts) and 'broken' (following some 2% of the manuscripts); and so NIV, NASB, LB, TEV, etc. do the same.